thomazyazima/thomazyazima.github.io/week-1/4-beginning-HTML/readme.md

 - Divide content on a page using divs and spans

 ## Summary
-In this challenge, you will be building an html-only clone of [this website](http://www.berkshirehathaway.com/).
+In this challenge, you will be building an html-only clone of [Berkshire Hathaway's website](http://www.berkshirehathaway.com/).
 It's a pretty simple site, but can be done in various ways.

 ## Releases

 ## Release 0: Learn Basic HTML
 - Go through [codecademy](http://www.codecademy.com/en/tracks/web) sections:
   - HTML Basics
-  - HTML Basics II (Sections 1-6 Only. *Skip styling sections*.)
+  - HTML Basics II (Sections 1-6 Only.
+Skip the styling sections.)
   - HTML Basics III

 ## Release 1: Set up your HTML Page
 It's time to use the tools you learned in codecademy.
-In the [my-solution.html](my-solution.html), set up your webpage using the appropriate tags.
+In the [my-berkshire-site.html](my-berkshire-site.html), set up your webpage using the appropriate tags.
 You should have a doctype, html tags, a head, title, body, etc. Don't forget your closing tags!

 ## Release 2: